90zlaya/php-library/readme.md

 * Date_Time_Format: format_to_database and format_to_user now validating date and ensuring if date is not empty - new method not_empty created
 * Email: documentation of methods updated
 * Format: return values revisited
-* Spider module now works with Geo_Plugin class instead of built-in geoPlugin
+* Spider module now works with Geo_Plugin class instead of built-in geoPlugin and works over multiple functions

 New: